PaulSusset/project-m4-twitter-clone/README.md

 # Bugs and wishes

 List of bugs.

--If you go back to the homefeed page after another page got an error page it will break.
+- If you go back to the homefeed page after another page got an error page it will break.
--If the homepage breaks and you use the Navbar to change go to the profile it will break
+- If the homepage breaks and you use the Navbar to change go to the profile it will break
 - Like and retweet logos don't get correct styling on load. \*\*

 Wishes: